Bureau of Conservation Leadership

 The State’s Bureau of Conservation lies within the Tennessee Department of Environment and Conservation.
 The Bureau of Conservation is responsible for managing Tennessee State Parks, State Natural Areas, State Archaeology, and outdoor Recreation Resources.

-The Bureau of Conservation is led by a Deputy Commissioner with a team of Directors that each oversee one of the Bureau’s 7 primary divisions: (1) Bureau Strategy & Support; (2) State Park Operations; (3) State Park Hospitality; (4) Marketing, Revenue & Guest Experience; (5) Facilities and Land Management; (6) Conservation (State Natural Areas and Archaeology); and (7) Recreation Resources.
+The Bureau of Conservation is led by a Deputy Commissioner with a team of Directors who each oversee one of the Bureau’s 6 primary divisions: (1) Office of Outdoor Recreation; (2) State Park Operations; (3) State Park Hospitality; (4) Marketing, Revenue & Guest Experience; (5) Facilities and Land Management; and (6) Conservation (State Natural Areas and Archaeology).

 Greer Tidwell | Deputy Commissioner